-b.
+- 1. First offense of the school year six weeks - 2.
+Second and subsequent offenses in the same school year additional 18 weeks for each offense Notes: - a.
+In addition to the suspensions listed above, Dickinson Public Schools also requires that participants must complete a substance abuse evaluation from a licensed addiction facility at the participant's expense beginning with the second offense and any subsequent offenses.
+This policy is in effect starting in the 6th grade and cumulative through 12th grade.
+This evaluation must be completed before ever participating in activities sponsored by Dickinson Public Schools again. - b.
 Keep in mind that students get a "fresh start" every year the school year begins when dealing with suspensions only, not evaluations.
-The first offense in a single school year is 6 weeks and subsequent offenses in the same school year are 18 weeks.
+The first offense in a single school year is six weeks and subsequent offenses in the same school year are 18 weeks.
 These suspensions start over every year.
-However, suspensions are cumulative from year to year when dealing with evaluation requirements.
-For example: A student is suspended for 6 weeks during his or her 8th grade year for tobacco.
-This same student is then again suspended during his or her junior year for alcohol.
-Because it is a different school year, the suspension would be 6 weeks.
-However, because this is the 2nd offense by this same student since 7th grade, an evaluation would be required and would have to be completed before ever participating in activities sponsored by Dickinson Public Schools again.
+However, suspensions are cumulative from year-to-year when dealing with evaluation requirements.
+For example: A student is suspended for six weeks during his/her 8th grade year for tobacco.
+This same student is then again suspended during his/her junior year for alcohol.
+Because it is a different school year, the suspension would be six weeks.
+However, because this is the second offense by this same student since 7th grade, an evaluation would be required and

-c.
+- would have to be completed before ever participating in activities sponsored by Dickinson Public Schools again. - c.
 Dickinson Public Schools does provide an appeal process to ensure due process when students are suspended from school activities for alcohol, tobacco, and drug violations.
 Details of the appeal process and the entire Dickinson Public Schools Policy on Controlled Substance Use and Code of Conduct are available in Dickinson Public Schools student handbooks.